The Notorious RBG will be MIA at Trump's State of the Union address

 “The objective will be to give her an opportunity to expound on matters that will be of interest to law students and law faculty, to talk about how she goes about her job, and to offer reflections on her life experience.”

-Ginsburg attended all of former President Barack Obama's State of the Union speeches, including when she famously fell asleep at his 2010 address and again at his 2015 address, after which she blamed it on drinking too much wine.
+Ginsburg attended all of President Barack Obama's State of the Union speeches, including when she famously fell asleep in 2010 and again in 2015, which she blamed on drinking too much wine.

-Justice Samuel Alito hasn't attended the annual event since 2010, which was the year he appeared to say "Not true" when Obama criticized the court's Citizens United decision.
-And Justice Clarence Thomas rarely attends the event.
+The other four justices who are not attending are Justice Anthony Kennedy, who is in California; Sonia Sotomayor, who is is in Panama; Clarence Thomas, who rarely attends; and Samuel Alito, who hasn't attended the speech since 2010, when he appeared to say "Not true" when Obama criticized the court's Citizens United decision.

-This will be the smallest contingent from the court since 2008, when Roberts, Kennedy, Breyer, and Alito attended George W. Bush's final State of the Union message.
+This will be the smallest contingent from the court since 2008, when Roberts, Kennedy, Breyer and Alito attended George W. Bush's final State of the Union address.

-All nine justices haven't attended a State of the Union message, or speech to a joint session of Congress, since 1972.
+All nine justices haven't attended a State of the Union, or a speech to a joint session of Congress, since 1972.

-Several justices have spoken out against the event in the past.
-Roberts once called it “a political pep rally" and late Justice Antonin Scalia described them as “cheerleading sessions" and said it was inappropriate for justices to attend.
+Several justices have spoken out against the address in the past.
+Roberts once called it “a political pep rally" and the late Justice Antonin Scalia described them as “cheerleading sessions" and said it was inappropriate for justices to attend.